-Harissa is a hot sauce – more of a paste really – from North Africa.
-Homemade Harissa is easy to make.
+Harissa is a hot sauce – more of a paste really – from North Africa that's amazingly easy to make.
 There are as many harissa recipes as there are cooks from the countries that use it, so feel free to experiment with types of chiles and amount of aromatics to find the mix you like best.
-Use Homemade Harissa anywhere you want a bit of heat and flavor.
+Use harissa anywhere you want a bit of heat and flavor.

 Prep Time: 40 minutes

 - 2 oz. large dried red chiles (New Mexican chiles work nicely here)

 - 4 stems flat-leaf parsley

 - Stem and seed the chiles.
 Put them in a medium bowl and cover them with boiling water.
 Let the chiles soak in hot water for about 30 minutes.

 - Drain the chiles, reserving a cup of the soaking liquid.
 Put the soaked chiles in a blender or food processor.
 Add the garlic, parsley, mint, olive oil, lemon juice, and salt.
 Whirl until a smooth paste forms.
 Add a few tablespoons of the soaking liquid to thin the mixture, if you like.